JEAN JACQUES ROUSSEAU

 DISCOURSE ON THE SCIENCES AND THE ARTS

-In the following text there are two sorts of endnotes, those provided by Rousseau as footnotes in his text and those provided by the translator.
-Rousseau’s notes are indicated by the letter RN alongside a numbers in brackets: (RN1), (RN2), (RN3), and so on.
-The translator’s endnotes are indicated with the letter T alongside a number in brackets: (TN1), (TN2), (TN3), and so on.
+In the following text there are two sorts of footnotes, those provided by Rousseau as footnotes in his text and those provided by the translator.
+Rousseau’s notes are indicated with the opening phrase [Rousseau’s note]; the translator’s notes are indicated with the phrase [Translator’s note].
+Occasionally the translator has inserted an explanatory phrase in the text itself.
+These are in italics and within square brackets: e.g., [Explanatory phrase].

 Jean Jacques Rousseau (1712-1778) wrote A Discourse on the Sciences and the Arts (commonly called The First Discourse) in 1750, as his entry in a competition set by the Academy of Dijon.
 His essay won first prize, and that success very quickly elevated him from obscurity and made him a celebrity.